-The HRA CFR shows an increase of £13m over the five year period as additional borrowing is planned to support the HRA capital programme, including £8m to fund new council house building at Dallington Beck in 2016-17.
+The HRA CFR shows an increase of £12m over the five year period as additional borrowing is planned to support the HRA capital programme, which included £8m to fund new council house building at Dallington Beck.
 The HRA does not make an annual revenue provision towards debt repayment.

-The changes to CFR for future years (2017-18 to 2020-21) are subject to future Council decisions in respect of the capital programme for those years
+The changes to CFR for future years (2018-19 to 2021-22) are subject to future Council decisions in respect of the capital programme for those years